lsst/df-ops/docs/usdf-applications/ap/minor-planet-center-replica/index.rst

 ========
 ..
 Include short summary of application, service, or database

-The Minor Planet Survey databases are replicated from the Minor Planet Center Annex.
+The Minor Planet Center databases are replicated from the Minor Planet Center Annex.
 Logical Replication in Postgres is used to replicate the databases over the Internet.
+The database includes all known asteroids, observations, and included metadata.

 The USDF replica is also setup as a publication and EPO in Google Cloud subscribes to receive the same data.